ravindasenarath/aws-saa/README.md

   - Update NS records on 3rd party website to use Route 53 NS.
   - Copy name servers from 3rd party dns registrar

+### Route between on permises
+- To resolve any DNS queries for resources in the AWS VPC from the on-premises network, you can create an inbound endpoint on Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Route 53 Resolver via this endpoint.
+- To resolve DNS queries for any resources in the on-premises network from the AWS VPC, you can create an outbound endpoint on Route 53 Resolver and then Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint.

 ## S3

 ### Overview